Mike & Clare's Farm

 About our farm

-Our farm is on a hilly ten acre plot of land tucked into trees, flanked by vernal pools and crossed by an ephemeral stream.
+Our farm is on a hilly ten acre plot of land tucked into trees, flanked by vernal pools and crossed by an intermittent stream.
 It's very pretty and very mosquito-y.
 For the time being we grow on a half acre, which is enough room to grow plenty of food and still manageable for one (parttime!) farmer.
 It's our goal to grow as many high quality vegetables as possible on a small piece of land while caring for our soil and promoting biodiversity.

 How we grow